Tedmcm/API_PLAID_ALPACA/README.md

 ### Retirement Planner

-In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then run Monte Carlo simulations to project the portfolio performance at `30` years.
-You will then use the Monte Carlo data to answer questions about the portfolio.
+In this section, I used the Alpaca API to fetch historical closing prices for a retirement portfolio and then run Monte Carlo simulations to project the portfolio performance at `30` years.
+I then used the Monte Carlo data to answer questions about the portfolio.

-Follow the steps outlined in the budget starter notebook to complete the following:

 #### Monte Carlo Simulation

-Create a Monte Carlo simulation for the retirement portfolio:
+I Created a Monte Carlo simulation for the retirement portfolio:

 1. Use the Alpaca API to fetch historical closing prices for a traditional 60/40 portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`).